lyteword/chspurgeon-tod/volume-3/psalm-57.md

 **Verses 7-9.**

-1\.He that will be thankful must treasure up in his heart and memory the courtesy that is done him; so had David done, and therefore he mentions *his heart;* and to make it more emphatic, he names it again, *My heart.*
+1\.
+He that will be thankful must treasure up in his heart and memory the courtesy that is done him; so had David done, and therefore he mentions *his heart;* and to make it more emphatic, he names it again, *My heart.*

-2\.After he remembers it, he must be affected with it, and resolve upon it; so doth David: *My heart is ready,* or else, *My heart is fixed;* confirmed I am in it to be thankful, and I cannot be altered.
+2\.
+After he remembers it, he must be affected with it, and resolve upon it; so doth David: *My heart is ready,* or else, *My heart is fixed;* confirmed I am in it to be thankful, and I cannot be altered.

-3\.It is not enough that a man carry about with him a thankful heart he must *anunciare,* tell it abroad, and make it known publicly what God hath done for him; yea, and do it joyfully too: *I will,* saith David, *sing and give praise.*
+3\.
+It is not enough that a man carry about with him a thankful heart he must *anunciare,* tell it abroad, and make it known publicly what God hath done for him; yea, and do it joyfully too: *I will,* saith David, *sing and give praise.*

-4\.He must use all means he can to make it known— *"tongue, ""psaltery, "* and *"harp, "* all are little enough.
+4\.
+He must use all means he can to make it known— *"tongue, ""psaltery, "* and *"harp, "* all are little enough.
 Whence, by an apostrophe, David turns to these. *Awake, my glory: i.e., Tongue, awake; lute and harp, awake; I myself will awake.*

-5\.He must not do it in a sleepy manner, but with intention and earnestness of spirit: *"Awake, awake, I will awake."*
+5\.
+He must not do it in a sleepy manner, but with intention and earnestness of spirit: *"Awake, awake, I will awake."*

-6\.He must take the first opportunity to do it, and not hang off and delay it. *I will awake early.*
+6\.
+He must take the first opportunity to do it, and not hang off and delay it. *I will awake early.*

-7\.He must do it in such a place, and such an assembly as may most redound to God's honour: *I will praise thee, O Lord, among the people: I will sing unto thee among the nations.
+7\.
+He must do it in such a place, and such an assembly as may most redound to God's honour: *I will praise thee, O Lord, among the people: I will sing unto thee among the nations.
 William Nicholson.*

 **Verse 9.** Who? *I.* What? *Will praise.* Whom? *Thee, O Lord.* Where? *Among the people.* Why?

 **Verse 9.** Public profession.

-1\.A necessity.
+1\.
+A necessity.

-2\.A privilege.
+2\.
+A privilege.

-3\.A duty. *R. A. G.*
+3\.
+A duty. *R. A. G.*

 **Verse 10.** The mercy of God reaches to the heavens.

-1\.As a throne.
+1\.
+As a throne.
 God is exalted in our eyes by his mercy.

-2\.As a ladder.
+2\.
+As a ladder.
 By mercy we ascend from earth to heaven.

-3\.As a rainbow.
+3\.
+As a rainbow.
 Present and past mercies argue exemption for the saints from the wrath of heaven.

-4\.As a mountain.
+4\.
+As a mountain.
 Its base is on the earth though its summit is lost in clouds.
 The influence of the cross towers to the heaven of heavens.
 Who can tell the glory of the summit of this mountain, whose *base* is refulgent with glory! *R. A. G.*

 **Verse 10.** The amazing greatness of mercy.

-1\.It is not said merely that it is high as heaven, but great unto the heavens.
+1\.
+It is not said merely that it is high as heaven, but great unto the heavens.
 It is *high* as the heavens, overtopping the greatest sin, and highest thought of man.

-2\.It is *wide* as the far reaching sky, compassing men of all ages, countries, classes, etc.
+2\.
+It is *wide* as the far reaching sky, compassing men of all ages, countries, classes, etc.

-3\.It is *deep.* Everything of God is proportionate; this, therefore, is deep in abiding foundation, and infinite wisdom.
+3\.
+It is *deep.* Everything of God is proportionate; this, therefore, is deep in abiding foundation, and infinite wisdom.

 ## Works Upon The Fifty-Seventh Psalm

-The Works of JOHN BOYS, D.D., "Deane of Canterburie, "1629, folio, pp. 834-40, contains an Exposition of Psalm 57.
+The Works of JOHN BOYS, D. D., "Deane of Canterburie, "1629, folio, pp. 834-40, contains an Exposition of Psalm 57.

 In CHANDLER'S *"Life of David, "* Vol. 1., pp. 176-9, there is an Exposition of this Psalm.